-KUALA LUMPUR: The ringgit closed higher against the US dollar today, gaining traction on the back of the weaker dollar.
+KUALA LUMPUR: The ringgit closed firmer against the US dollar today due to the weakening of the greenback and better oil prices.

-The ringgit was traded mixed against other major currencies.
+Meanwhile, the local note was traded lower against other major currencies.